 First, let me put this on out there: I’m not a natural hair expert.
-Though I’ve gone without chemically-altering my hair for going on 13 years and I’m raising two black girls with natural hair—one has locs, the other wears her hair in two-strand twists—I’ve spent more than a decade pulling, parting, braiding, twisting, crying and praying over three heads of thick, curly, kinky hair, most of the time having neither access to products nor the know-how to keep our hair healthy, growing and cute.
+Though I’ve gone without chemically-altering my hair for going on 13 years and I’m raising two black girls with natural hair—one has locs, the other wears her hair in two-strand twists—I’ve spent more than a decade pulling, parting, braiding, twisting and detangling, washing, conditioning black girl hair, while crying and praying over three heads of thick, curly, kinky hair.
+Most of that time, I had neither access to products nor the know-how to keep our hair healthy, growing and cute.

 But the internet is a mighty place—full of amazing women who’ve studied how to care for natural hair and who happily share all that they’ve learned with those willing to listen.
 And over the past few years, I’ve gleaned some great information—enough to be able to maintain and style our hair and keep it healthy and even write a bit about our journey.